bz-hashtag-0780/Flow-Zero-to-Jacob/quests/04_ch4_quests.md

 ### CH4D1 Quest 2: What is the difference between the `/storage/`, `/public/`, and `/private/` paths?
 `/storage/` can only be accessed by the account owner `/public/` is available to everyone
-`/private/` is available to the account owner and other accounts that the account owner gives access to
+`/private/` is available to the account owner and other accounts that the account owner has given access to

 ### CH4D1 Quest 3: What does `.save()` do?
 What does `.load()` do?
 What does `.borrow()` do?